 Choosing and comparing vacuum cleaners for professional use

-The intensive use of these products by communities, cleaning companies, industries, tradespeople, and generally anyone looking for powerful, robust, and efficient equipment requires a suitable vacuum cleaner.
-Voussert has been offering a wide range of professional vacuum cleaners from major brands such as Nilfis, Numatic, and Taski for 45 years.
+The intensive use of vacuum cleaners by local authorities, cleaning companies, industries, tradespeople, and generally anyone seeking powerful, robust, and efficient equipment, necessitates choosing a suitable vacuum cleaner.
+For 45 years, Voussert has offered a wide range of professional vacuum cleaners from leading brands such as Nilfis, Numatic, and Taski.

-Let's find out how to differentiate between models, ranges and features.
+Let's discover how to differentiate between the models, ranges and characteristics.

 What do the classes correspond to?

-There are two main types of vacuum cleaner models: dust vacuum cleaners and wet and dry vacuum cleaners .
-In both cases, and in order to ensure safe professional and industrial use of your vacuum cleaner, it is essential to know which dust class level your use must comply with, particularly for the protection of people.
+There are two main types of vacuum cleaners: dry vacuums and wet/dry vacuums .
+In both cases, and to ensure safe professional and industrial use , it is essential to know the dust class level your application must meet, particularly for personal protection.

-Class L - low risk: Dust vacuum cleaner model with exposure limit value > 1 mg/m3
+Class L - low risk: Vacuum cleaner model with exposure limit value > 1 mg/m3

-Non-hazardous dust type such as earth, sand, coating, plaster, paints, etc.
+Non-hazardous dust types such as soil, sand, plaster, paints...

-Class M - moderate risk: Dust vacuum cleaner model with exposure limit value = 0.1 mg/m3 and < 1 mg/m3, wood dust.
-Hazardous dusts such as wood dust, concrete (quartz-based), flour.
+Class M - moderate risk: Vacuum cleaner model with exposure limit value = 0.1 mg/m3 and < 1 mg/m3, wood dust.
+Hazardous dusts such as wood dust, concrete (quartz-based), flour...

-Class H - high risk: Dust with an exposure limit value < 0.1 mg/m3, carcinogenic dust, dust laden with pathogens.
-Harmful dust, silica, lead, coal, tar, mold, bacteria, asbestos.
-H13 same requirement as H often dedicated to asbestos.
-In this type of range it is imperative to have vacuum cleaner bags adapted to the range.
+Class H - High Risk: Dust with an exposure limit value < 0.1 mg/m³, carcinogenic dust, dust containing pathogens.
+Harmful dust, silica, lead, coal, tar, mold, bacteria, asbestos...
+H13 has the same requirements as H, often specifically for asbestos.
+In this type of range, it is essential to use vacuum cleaner bags specifically designed for the range.

-A so-called safety vacuum cleaner is classified according to the European standard EN 60335-2-69 which defines dust classes according to their exposure limit value (ELV).
-The occupational ELV represents, for a given substance, the maximum permissible concentration in the air of the workplace, where the worker is required to work for a whole day; it is calculated in relation to a reference period of eight hours, time-weighted average.
+A so-called safety vacuum cleaner is classified according to the European standard EN 60335-2-69, which defines dust classes based on their exposure limit value (ELV).
+The occupational ELV represents, for a given substance, the maximum permissible concentration in the air of the workplace, where the worker is required to operate for an entire day; it is calculated relative to an eight-hour reference period, a time-weighted average.

-The lower the ELV of a dust, the more dangerous the dust is.
+The lower the TLV (Total Life Limit) of a dust, the more dangerous the dust.

 Professional vacuum cleaner families